dvdmtw98/blog/Post Vault/articles/2021-03-26-overthewire-bandit-level-27-level-28.md

 And there we go we have the password for the next level !!!

-Logout of the current session and login as bandit28 to start the next level
+Logout of the current session and log in as bandit28 to start the next level

 ```
 ssh bandit28@bandit.labs.overthewire.org -p 2220